ohager/nanoflux/_posts/2016-06-11-nanoflux-fusion.md

 ## Nanoflux Fusion

-Nanoflux Fusion is an extension that adopts the Redux approach using reducer functions (I call them *Fusionators*) to change the state inside the one and only store.
+Nanoflux Fusion is an evolution of Nanoflux that adopts the Redux approach using reducer functions (I call them *Fusionators*) to change the state inside the one and only store.

 {% highlight shell %}